- What is a Mast cell?

 Grading System and Prognosis

-Along with the different types of tumors, there are also grades assigned to each case of mast cells.
-These are more in-depth diagnoses and can help determine what kind of treatment is best for the feline involved.
+Along with the different types of tumors, there are also grades assigned to each case of mast cell tumors.
+These are more in-depth diagnoses and can help determine what kind of treatment is best for the cat involved.

 There are two primary grading schemes used to determine these:

 - The Patnik System